 Whilst some mainstream financial figures were initially apprehensive about Bitcoin’s ability to hold value, opinions soon changed when early investors started seeing huge returns - in 2013 alone, the value of a single BTC token soared from around $150 to well over $1,000.

-Binance Coin (BNB) is the name of the native cryptocurrency used for transactions made on the Binance cryptocurrency exchange.
+Binance Coin (BNB) the name of the native cryptocurrency used for transactions made on the Binance cryptocurrency exchange.
 The coin was originally developed on the Ethereum blockchain, but migrated to its parent network when the Binance decentralised exchange was launched in 2017.

 Being the native token of the Binance Exchange is a pretty big deal in itself.
 At the time of writing, the exchange was the biggest in the world in terms of trading volume, processing over 1.4 million transactions per second.

-Binance Coin is used as a medium for exchange on the network, meaning the token experiences a very high trading volume itself, but it is also widely supported as a peer-to-peer payment option and, whilst it is not supported by PayPal, the Binance network has recently unveiled BinancePay - a rival platform for retail transactions.
+Binance Coin is used as a medium for exchange on the network, meaning the token experiences a very high trading volume itself, but it is also widely supported as a peer-to-peer payment option and, whilst it is not supported by PayPal, the Binance network has unveiled BinancePay - a rival platform for retail transactions.

 Transactions and Speed